NFDI4Biodiversity/nfdi4biodiversity-sle/README.md

 ![The image is a colorful diagram with an octagonal shape made up of several smaller segments, centered around the concept of "Research data", which is written in the middle of a yellow hexagonal core.
 Around this core are six orange hexagons with the questions "What", "Who", "Where", "When", "Why", and "With what", each pointing to the central concept.
-Surrounding these question hexagons are larger blue segments with more specific details related to the questions:
+Surrounding these question hexagons are larger blue segments with more specific details related to the following questions.
 "What" points to "Research subject" and "Unambiguous attribution of research data".
 "Who" points to "Researcher with persistent ID" and "DOI for research data and metadata".
 "Where" points to "Geographical features", "Country", "Society", and "Laboratory conditions".